Gogodanny67/School-website-Alteora-Academy/README.md

 # Alteora Academy Website

-A responsive school website built with HTML, CSS and vanilla JavaScript.
+A responsive school website built with HTML and CSS.

 ## Files